 - Seek out interaction during the day.
-Getting involved with your community, staying active and engaging in meaningful conversation exercise your brain and your body so you’re ready for rest once it’s lights out.
+Getting involved with your community, staying active, and engaging in the meaningful conversation exercise your brain and your body so you’re ready for rest once it’s lights out.

 - Play white noise or nature sounds.
 This helps drown out the neighbors or traffic noise, allowing you to drift off more easily.

 - Change your diet.
 Avoid big meals before bedtime, and fill up earlier in the day on sleep-friendly foods like nuts, lean protein, whole grains and melatonin-rich fruit.